poelstra/ts-promise/README.md

 If you use TypeScript, use `"moduleResolution": "node"` in your `tsconfig.json` to let it automatically pick up the typings of this package.

+For use in the browser, a bundler like Webpack is recommended, but it's also possible to use the minified version supplied in `dist/browser.min.js`.

 ```ts